 Apple should build a diversified range of products to fabricate its customer base and diminish the pressure of competitiveness.
 Another most important point is to consider the cultural variance to retain the competitive advantage created by Steve Jobs.

 — Weakness and Opportunities (WO) of Apple

 Since Apple has only high-end products, it should release a cluster of products at an affordable price to make it feasible for middle-class consumers.
-Creating a larger product sets and thereby, entering into a new product arena will also help Apple to serve new customer segments.
+Creating a larger product set and thereby, entering into a new product arena will also help Apple to serve new customer segments.

 — Weaknesses and Threats (WT) of Apple

 Releasing a range of competitively priced products to attract middle-class customers can change the scenario altogether to reduce the pressure from competitors.
-It should also widen the product sets and try to cash in on the capability of the existing supply chain to decrease the manufacturing costs.
+It should also widen the product sets and try to cash in on the capability of the existing supply chain to decrease manufacturing costs.

 - SWOT Analysis for Stocks: A Simple Yet Effective Study Tool.